Harrypulvirenti/GsonMigration/README.md

 - Fix DTOs fields nullability
 - Implement a Custom Deserializers
-- Register the deserializer to the `Gson` instance and deserializer tests
+- Register the deserializers to the `Gson` instance and deserializers tests
 - Finalise the migration to `Kotlin x Serialization`

 For details about the advantages of this strategy refer to the provided article above.